arxskycom/ssi-verification/README.md

 # generate keypairs for NY Times and Alice
 python main.py generate_keypair -n "NY Times" -o nytimes.priv.json
-python main.py generate_keypair -n "Alice Roberts" -o alice.priv.json
+python main.py generate_keypair -n "Alice Allison" -o alice.priv.json

 # Create object with Alice's public key and twitter handle
 # Note: if you don't have `jq` installed, you can just copy the public key from the file